Kushal-Raj-G-S/spotify-vscode-extension/README.md

 ## 📸 Interface Overview

-The extension adds a **"Spotify"** tab to your VS Code activity bar with three organized sections:
+The extension adds a **"Spotify"** tab to your VS Code activity bar with five organized sections:

 ### 🎵 Now Playing
 - Large album artwork for immersive music experience